our coursesThe London House Course

-Beginning in the medieval period the course starts with a visit to the ABBOT’S HOUSE at Westminster (now the Deanery).
-The following day is spent at LAMBETH PALACE and the CHARTERHOUSE.
+Beginning in the medieval period the course starts with a visit to the ABBOT’S HOUSE at Westminster (now the Deanery) the course continues at LAMBETH PALACE and the CHARTERHOUSE.
 The Restoration period and eighteenth centuries are explored in BLOOMSBURY and SPITALFIELDS, before being followed by the aristocratic grandeur of great houses in ST. JAMES’S. One of the days focuses on the artists’ houses and studios of CHELSEA and HOLLAND PARK with the following studying the GARDEN SUBURB and considering twentieth-century domestic developments.
 The course includes an in depth study of SIR JOHN SOANE’S house and a look at the London house in the twenty-first century.

 Enrolment and fees

 The cost of the course will be confirmed.
 This is a non-residential course and the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
 NB: occasional travel by underground is not included and course members must bring their own travelcard.